SaaS content marketing is an effective way to increase leads and sales for your business.

 Your content marketing strategy needs to include off-page SEO tactics as well.
 These are the strategies that involve getting other websites and blogs to link back to you.
 Doing this helps to build up more integrity with Google as the search engine sees other websites voicing how much your content matters in the industry.

 The best way to successfully market with off-page SEO is through building backlinks from other websites related to your product area.
-For example, if you’re selling CRM software for businesses, look at which industry associations allow for guest blogging opportunities.
+For example, if you’re selling CRM software for businesses, look at which industry associations allow for content syndication or guest blogging opportunities.

 You could also reach out to the company’s sales team to ask them for a testimonial that links back to your website.